What makes Progressio special?

 We think it’s the way we work – nobody else does it quite like us!
 We ask groups that authentically represent poor and marginalised people what help they need in order to tackle poverty.
 Then we provide exactly the right person for that job: a skilled expert who works with them long term on lasting, practical solutions, and on changing the policies and structures that keep people poor.

-But it’s not just what we do – it’s what we bring to it that makes us different.
+We believe it's not just what we do – it’s what we bring to it that makes us different.

 Our conviction that imposed solutions, however well meaning, are not the answer – people must have the power to address their own problems.
 That’s why we don’t simply give money, we work through skilled people – our development workers –working with local organisations to benefit poor and marginalised communities in developing countries.